 To be considered to join one of our retreats, you must first have a phone call with one of our dedicated team members.
 This is a great opportunity to have any questions and/or concerns answered, so you can confidently make an informed decision!

-As there is no cost to this call, please only schedule if you are serious about attending one of the scheduled retreats and in advance of the call, review all details on this website along with watching the video linked above.
+As there is no cost to this call, please only schedule if you are serious about attending one of the scheduled retreats and in advance of the call, review all details and frequently asked questions on this site.

 Rosarito Beach Hotel.

 We have partnered with the Rosarito Beach Hotel to offer you and your family an exclusive lodging option.
 This hotel is perfectly designed for families with children as it includes pools, hot tubs, easy beach access, a playground with slides, swings and a merry go round.
 On the beach, locals offer pony rides and quad rentals for the more adventurous.
 The hotel is happy to help you in coordinating day trips to local attractions should you decide you want to see a little bit of Mexico.